Questions related to LiPo Batteries are some of the most common I get.

 Leaving your packs in the car on a hot sunny day can certainly heat them up well past 40C as well.
 Internal or external heat - both have the same negative effect, hot LiPo's are miserable and they won't last long.

-Even if you have a 60C pack and can only draw one quarter that amount of power, if you push it hard right down to 3 volts per cell - it will become very warm/hot and will shorten its life substantially.
-You may even boil off some of the electrolyte causing the pack to "puff".
+Even if you have a 60C pack and can only draw one quarter that amount of power, if you push it hard right down to 3 volts per cell under load - it will become very warm/hot and will shorten its life substantially.
+You may even boil off some of the electrolyte causing the pack to "puff" (more on battery puffing further down the article).

 Most ESC (electronic speed controls) have what is known as LVC (low voltage cutoff).
 This is a safety feature that is suppose to prevent LiPo's from being over discharged past 3.0V per cell during use.
 In my experiences, LVC is nothing more than a last ditch effort to avoid maximum battery harm and certainly not something to rely on.